 The scientists at NSF will review your Project Pitch and send you an invitation to submit a full proposal for up to $225,000 grant, or they will provide feedback on why your project is not a good fit.
 Each small business can submit two Project Pitches per open window, but only one can be under consideration at a time.
 If your pitch is accepted, then you have to wait to hear back on the full proposal before submitting a new or revised pitch.
 Small businesses are also limited to one funded project per open window.

-Does it sound daunting?
+Does bringing your innovation from ideation to commercialization sound daunting?
 Your local Wyoming Small Business Development Center (SBDC) Network advisor can help explore the SBIR/STTR program and the technology team at the Wyoming SBDC Network can assist in developing and polishing your project pitch.
 We can connect you with critical market research, help you define your business model and identify your customer niche.
 Click here to get started.